wame/GeneratorBundle/README.md

 ## TODO's

-- usage of the 'Resources/translations/roles.(en|nl).yml.twig'
+- Usage of the 'Resources/translations/roles.(en|nl).yml.twig'
-- interface: a concept is created, but no longer works after several changes.
+- Interface: a concept is created, but no longer works after several changes.
-- configuration:
+- Configuration:
-    - there are configuration settings for using different trait-classes, but the generator does not take these settings into account.
+    - There are configuration settings for using different trait-classes, but the generator does not take these settings into account.
 This should be implemented or the settings should be removed.
-    - a setting for using datatables by default exists, but the generator currently ignores this setting.
+    - A setting for using datatables by default exists, but the generator currently ignores this setting.
 This is still to be implemented.
     - More settings/defaults:
     we may want to set specific traits to be used or not by default.
     For instance, some application may never use datatables, so that option should be possible to disable for those applications.
-- tests
+- Tests
-    - currently, this bundle still holds the sensio-testfiles, but these no longer are compatible with this bundle.
-These tests need to be modified and extended.
+    - Currently, this bundle still holds the sensio-testfiles, but these no longer are compatible with this bundle.
+These tests need to be modified.
     - The sensiogenerator also generated test-files.
-Since files are rather empty, they are left out, but generating test files still might be quite helpful.
+Since those files are rather empty, they are left out, but generating test files still might be quite helpful.